Unconventional Floquet topological phases from quantum engineering of band inversion surfaces: Conclusion and discussion

-{\em Conclusion.---}We have unveiled a novel BIS-boundary correspondence, and accordingly proposed feasible schemes to realize new and unconventional Floquet topological phases by manipulating BIS configurations.
-The local topological structure formed in each BIS is shown to uniquely determine the number and features of gapless boundary modes.
-Through BIS engineering, we propose the realizations of a 2D anomalous Floquet valley-Hall phase and a 3D anomalous chiral topological phase, which cannot be characterized by conventional global bulk topological invariants.
-The realizations can be naturally extended to even higher dimensions.
-Our theory can be well detected by quench measurements~\cite{Exp2021} and have advantages for the experimental investigation of new Floquet phases in ultracold atoms or other quantum simulators.
+~ We have proposed a systematic and highly feasible scheme to realize, manipulate, and detect anomalous Floquet topological phases by engineering BIS configurations.
+The scheme works for a class of generic $d$D periodically driven systems and is based on a novel BIS-boundary correspondence shown here.
+This correspondence on one hand reveals an equivalence between local topological structure formed in each BIS and gapless modes on the boundary, and maps the detection of ($d-1$)D anomalous boundary modes to the measurement of ($d-1$)D local BIS configurations; on the other hand, opens a systematic way to realize unconventional Floquet topological phases by BIS engineering.
+As prime examples, we propose the realization and detection of a 2D anomalous Floquet valley-Hall phase and a 3D anomalous chiral topological phase, which are both beyond the conventional characterization by global bulk topological invariants, and can be further extended to even higher dimensions.
+The boundary modes of the unconventional Floquet topological phases exhibit novel edge geometry dependence and are robust against to long-range disorder scatterings.
+The proposed models are experimentally well accessible, for their static band structures have been simulated in ultracold atoms~\cite{Wu2016,Sun2017,Liang2021} or solid-state architectures using nitrogen-vacancy center~\cite{Ji2020} and nuclear magnetic resonance~\cite{Xin2020}.

+Our theory can be well detected by quench measurements~\cite{Exp2022}.
+Take the 2D model as an example.
+The different configurations of the ring patterns, including the number of BISs and each BIS enclosing $\it{\Gamma}$ or $M$ point, can be probed with high-precision by observing the post-quench evolution of a trivial polarized state~\cite{Sun2018,Yi2019}, as also discussed in Sec.~\ref{realization2D}.
+The BIS-boundary correspondence enables a full characterization of Floquet topological phases with information of only Floquet bands, which greatly benefits the quantum simulation of new anomalous Floquet topological bands in ultracold atoms or solid-state spin systems, where the boundary physics is hard to measure.
+While we consider here the case that the periodic drive is applied to a static $d$D band structure, the present realization scheme based on BIS engineering also lights up the opportunities of tuning novel Floquet topological phases in other periodically driven systems, which is an interesting direction for our next study.